Knife Owners Will Have a New Federal Protection While Traveling under American Knife & Tool Institute’s Proposed Legislation

 The Interstate Transport Act is a continuation of AKTI’s efforts in the US Congress since 2013.
 This work is done to help the many knife owners who have contacted AKTI regarding confusion over the varying laws in locations they are visiting or planning to travel through.
 And since AKTI’s goal is to ensure that law-abiding citizens feel knowledgeable and confident in their ability to carry the tools they use for their daily and recreational lives, we got to work.

 “The Interstate Transport Act provides common-sense protections for knife owners traveling through the United States,” Senator Wyden said.
 “Our bipartisan bill would protect public safety, respect states’ rights and ensure knife owners who are following the law are not punished for traveling between places where knives are legal.”

-However, no such protection exists for knife owners wishing to transport knives to and from states in which they are legal, but through jurisdictions with varying requirements.
+No fedral protection exists for knife owners wishing to transport knives to and from states in which they are legal, but through jurisdictions with varying requirements.
 The Interstate Transport Act would create a federal protection for knife owners, allowing legal interstate travel with knives, provided the knives are transported to and from states where the law allows possession of said knives, and they are transported in locked containers.

 The bill, S. 1092, has been referred to the Senate Committee on Commerce, Science and Transportation.
 This same Committee passed the bill last Congress without objection.

 Once enacted into law, the Interstate Transport Act will protect knife owners while traveling.